Best Science Fiction Books of All Time

 Foundation by Isaac Asimov

-In the year 12,067 G.E., mathematician Hari Seldon develops psychohistory, a science that predicts the future behavior of large populations.
-Using this method, Seldon determines that the Galactic Empire is doomed to plunge into 30,000 years of Dark Ages.
-However, Seldon proposes a plan to shorten the chaos to just 1,000 years through a series of carefully orchestrated steps, later known as “Seldon’s Plan.”
+In the year 12,067 G.E., mathematician Hari Seldon develops psychohistory, a science capable of predicting the future behavior of large populations.
+Using it, he foresees the Galactic Empire collapsing into 30,000 years of Dark Ages.
+To reduce the chaos, Seldon devises a plan – later called “Seldon’s Plan” – to shorten the period of turmoil to just 1,000 years.

-When Seldon reveals the Empire’s impending collapse, he is exiled to the distant planet Terminus, where he and his loyal followers establish the Foundation, a bastion of hope for guiding humanity through the impending downfall.
+When he reveals the Empire’s impending fall, Seldon is exiled to the remote planet Terminus, where he and his loyal followers establish the Foundation, a beacon of hope to guide humanity through the coming collapse.

 Read more about the Foundation series here!